Take your first steps into the world of walking football with one of hundreds of walking football sessions taking place daily throughout the UK.

 Here’s a full summary of what each means.

-Session specifications are the hard facts about walking football sessions themselves, providing easy-to-digest snapshots of key attributes and playing requirements.
+Session attributes are the hard facts about walking football sessions themselves, providing easy-to-digest snapshots of key features and playing requirements.

-In total, we consider nine different specifications for each session on our website.
+In total, we consider 10 different attributes for each session on our website.
 These have been submitted and verified by session organisers to be as accurate as possible when you view them.

 We’ll start with an easy one.
 The year a walking football session was founded can help to give you some confidence in its quality.
 Would a session have been running for two years if nobody enjoyed it?
 Reach out to existing players for recommendations.